Crisis is the national charity for homeless people. We are committed to ending homelessness.

 Role outline and the difference you will make

-Crisis Skylight Oxford offers drop-in Arts and Crafts sessions for our clients.
+Crisis Skylight Oxford offers drop-in Arts and Crafts sessions.
 The sessions are run by a Skylight tutor, and are aimed at encouraging clients to join in and produce a piece of creative work.
-The class allows clients to work towards a qualification so volunteers could be working alongside clients to achieve this or to simply encourage creativity.
 We are looking for a volunteer who is engaging and interested in working with people but will also lend a hand with practical tasks such as keeping the art room tidy.

 Location: Crisis Skylight Oxford, The Old Fire Station, 40 George Street, Oxford, OX1 2AQ